 Alishan Tie Guan Yin Oolong (阿里山鐵觀音烏龍) is a complex high mountain oolong from the famous Alishan tea growing area of Taiwan.
 This is a traditional Muzha-style tea that has been expertly roasted to produce a wonderfully bold, classic roasted profile.
-Grown at an altitude of 1,000 metres, this particular batch was handpicked and baked in January 2020.
+Grown at an altitude of 1,000 metres, this particular batch was handpicked in Autumn 2020 and baked in July 2021.

 Tie Guan Yin Oolong is a particularly famous Chinese tea that originates from Anxi County of Fujian Province.
 Traditionally this kind of oolong tea should be roasted.
 The roasting process is also known as baking and such teas sometimes have the word charcoal in their name.
 However recent fashion in China means that most Tie Guan Yin oolongs produced there are very minimally oxidised.
 This style of ‘green oolong’ is increasingly popular due to bright floral flavours and there is much demand for these lighter style of teas.
 Hence it is often difficult to find a good traditionally roasted Tie Guan Yin Oolong from China.
 The roasting process requires great skill on part of the tea master and is time consuming.
 Many prefer to offer less time-intensive lightly oxidised teas instead.
 Our minimally oxidised Tie Guan Yin Oolong from Anxi is a prime example of this new modern style.